pyside/pyside2-setup/sources/shiboken2/doc/samplebinding.rst

 Using the Python module
 ========================

-The following script uses the Universe module, derives a few types from Icecream, implements virtual methods, instantiates objects, and much more:
+The following script uses the :code:`Universe` module, derives a few types from :code:`Icecream`, implements virtual methods, instantiates objects, and much more:

 .. code-block:: python
    :caption: main.py